 - 1.0 Introduction

-- 2.0 Learning Outcomes
+- 2.0 Objectives

 - 3.0 Main Content

 - 3.1 Means of Communicating Religious Education in the School

 - 3.2 Principles and Methods of Teaching Morality and Religion

 - 3.3 The Teacher's Role in the Academic Development of the Child

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Exercise
+- 6.0 Tutor-Marked Assignment

 - 7.0 References/Further Reading

 There are various ways of communicating Moral Education in the school.
-Such ways include: worship; school life, formal Religious instruction.
-In the same vein, there are principles guiding the teaching of morality and Religion in Nigerian schools.
-These guiding principles if properly followed will enhance the successful teaching of moral education.
+Such ways include: worship; school life, formal religious instruction.
+In the same vein, there are principles guiding the teaching of morality and religion in the Nigerian school.
+These guiding principles, if properly followed, will enhance the successful teaching of moral education.
 Finally, there are specific roles to be performed by the teacher in order to develop the child academically.
 It is hoped that if these roles are properly performed by the teacher, the child's academic development will not pose any serious problem.